IngmarBitter/defenders/md/Salvation/Baptism.Catholic.md

 Baptism, instituted by the Lord and commanded in Matthew 28:19, is not merely a public declaration; it is God’s own act that regenerates, forgives sins, and incorporates the person into Christ and His Church.
 In Baptism, God infuses sanctifying grace, gives the Holy Spirit, and unites the baptized to Christ’s death and resurrection.
 It is an ontological transformation and a sacramental participation in Christ, not merely a psychological milestone.

-Baptism is the sacrament of rebirth in water and the Holy Spirit, by which one becomes a member of Christ’s Body (1 Cor 12:13).
+Baptism is the sacrament of rebirth in water and the Holy Spirit, by which one becomes a member of Christ’s Body (1 Cor.
+12:13).
 It is ordinarily necessary for salvation because Christ made it the normative means by which we receive the grace He won on the Cross.
 God can act extraordinarily by grace (e.g., baptism of desire/blood), but He has promised and commanded to act ordinarily through this sacrament.

 !!!
     Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit

-    - Mat 28:19 MEV
+    - Matt.
+28:19 MEV

 As disciples of Jesus, we obey His command to baptize.
 For adults, Baptism completes initial conversion by uniting obedient faith to the sacrament Christ instituted.
 For infants and those incapable of rational assent, Baptism communicates the same saving grace by God’s initiative, with the Church’s faith speaking on their behalf, so that none are excluded from the saving will of God (1 Tim 2:4).